AJones2021/Python-Final-Grade-Calculator/README.md

 # Python, Grade Calculator

-#Students into their over grade for each subject to get their final grade.
+#Students input their overall grade for each subject to get their final grade.

 #Uses Tkinter GUI to create and generate a grading calculator.